-For travellers from Kuala Lumpur, Singapore, Johor Bahru, and Kuantan, Tanjung Gemok offers measurable advantages over the older Mersing jetty: a 30–60 minute shorter drive via the LPT2 East Coast Highway, a shorter sea crossing, and newer jetty facilities including a covered passenger terminal, parking, food stalls, and ticketing counter.
+For travellers from Kuala Lumpur, Singapore, Johor Bahru, and Kuantan, Tanjung Gemok offers measurable advantages over the older Mersing jetty: a 30–60 minute shorter drive via the LPT1 East Coast Expressway, a shorter sea crossing, and newer jetty facilities including a covered passenger terminal, parking, food stalls, and ticketing counter.

 This guide covers everything you need to know about Tanjung Gemok jetty — directions, parking, amenities, accommodation nearby, and how it compares to Mersing.

 Tanjung Gemok jetty is accessible by car or e-hailing from major Malaysian and Singaporean cities.
-The fastest route from Kuala Lumpur is via the LPT2 East Coast Highway, exiting at Bandar Pusat Jengka and continuing on Federal Route 3 to Kuala Rompin.
+The fastest route from Kuala Lumpur is via the LPT1 East Coast Expressway (the Karak–Jabor stretch), exiting at Maran (or continuing to Kuantan) and picking up Federal Route 3 south to Kuala Rompin.

 Quick summaries below — tap through to the dedicated guides for details, photos, and tips.